DennisEder/camera-slider/README.md

 # camera-slider
-This repository is used for a raspi-based camera-slider
+This repository is used for a raspberry pi-based camera-slider

+Detailed description coming soon!